-This page explains bull put spread profit and loss at expiration and the calculation of its maximum profit, maximum loss, breakeven point and risk-reward ratio.
+This page explains bull put spread payoff at expiration and the calculation of its maximum profit, maximum loss, break-even point and risk-reward ratio.

 Bull Put Spread Basic Characteristics

 Bull put spread, also known as short put spread, is a position created with two put options:

 - Selling a put with higher strike and same expiration.

 It is actually the other side of a bear put spread trade, where a higher strike put is bought and a lower strike put is sold.
 As a result, the profit and loss profile is also inverse.
 While bear put spread is a bearish strategy, bull put spread as its name suggests is bullish – profits when the underlying security goes up.
 Like other vertical spreads, a bull put spread has limited risk and limited profit potential.